thaonguyen-ha/thaonguyen-ha.github.io/content/research.md

 ## Work in Progress

-"Migration Opportunities and the Impact of Wartime Civilian Protests" (JMP)
+"Territorial Competition, Civilian Protests and Displacement in Civil Wars" (JMP)

 "Do Ceasefires Quench or Fuel Violence in Competitive Conflict Networks?"